annad2694/sep10-freedom-project/prep/plan.md

 Product
 How will you show off what you made?

 By providing a demo of what it is what I made to be shown off and tried as an example to others.
+And everything will be shown through a clickable URL.

 Process
 How will you show us how you made it?